State coronavirus cases rise by 5,004, deaths climb by 46 to 3,281

 The state record for increase is 83 on Tuesday, April 28.
 Twice, the increase was 72 – once in April and once last month.
 In Palm Beach County the record is 17 twice.

-Twenty of the 46 deaths were in South Florida for a total of 1,910, of 57.4 percent, though the population only comprises 30 percent of the state total.
+Eighteen of the 46 deaths were in South Florida for a total of 1,908, of 57.4 percent, though the population only comprises 30 percent of the state total.

-Deaths rose by 220 in the state over seven days for 7.2percent and in Palm Beach County it was 36 for 8.0 percent.
-The U.S. figure is 3.6 percent with the world at 7.2 percent.
+Deaths rose by 220 in the state over seven days for 7.2 percent and in Palm Beach County it was 36 for 8.0 percent.
+The U.S. figure is 3.5 percent with the world at 7.1 percent.

-Ninety-four percent of the fatalities are 55 and older and 64 percent 75 and older in data reported through Wednesday.
-A smaller percentage of older people have tested positive – 32 percent age 55 and older – compared with 40 percent two weeks ago – and 1`0 percent 75 and older.
+Ninety-four percent of the fatalities are 55 and older and 64 percent 75 and older.
+A smaller percentage of older people have tested positive – 31 percent age 55 and older – compared with 40 percent two weeks ago – and 1`0 percent 75 and older.

-Palm Beach County's death count is higher than 17 states, including Oklahoma at 372.
+Palm Beach County's death count is higher than 18 states, including Oklahoma at 375.
+Nevada has 495.

 The state doesn't list total deaths by city.